In a shocking plea, a former aide confesses to killing an Arkansas state senator - NewsChannel 3-12

 In the murder-for-hire plot, O’Donnell was charged with solicitation to commit capital murder, and solicitation to commit tampering with physical evidence while in custody of the Jackson County Jail, according to court documents.

-She also pleaded “no contest” to the two counts and got seven years for each, according to the affiliate.
+She pleaded “no contest” to the two counts and got seven years for each, according to the affiliate.
 The sentences will run concurrently, which means a total of 50 years in prison.
-She’ll be eligible for parole.
+She’ll be eligible for parole but the victim’s family said they plan to oppose it.

 Her family has previously said it’s standing by her and believes she’s not guilty.